Manila Itinerary 2 Days: Culture, History & Food (2022)

 To understand what you’re seeing and what I’m talking about, it’s a good idea to get an overall understanding of the geography and history of the city.

-- Intramuros– the oldest part of Manila; it was where the Spanish first settled when they colonized the Philippines; you’ll be doing most of your sightseeing here
+- Intramuros– the oldest part of Manila; it was where the Spanish first settled when they colonized the Philippines; You’ll spend the morning of day 1 in Intramuros

 - Ermita and Malate – older and grittier area; some hotels and hostels here

-- Binondo and Santa Cruz – Chinatown; you can go on a great food tour here
+- Binondo and Santa Cruz – Chinatown; On the first day of this itinerary, you can go on a YUMMY food tour in Binondo and on your second day in Manila, you can visit the fascinating Chinese cemetery.

 Along with the city of Manila, other important cities or areas for tourists are the following:

-- Pasay – the airport and bus station are located here
+- Pasay – the airport and bus station are located here; for info on getting to and from the airport, check out this article on getting around Manila

-- Makati – business center; has some great hotels and hostels; great restaurants and bars; safer than other parts of the city
+- Makati – business center; has some great hotels and hostels; great restaurants and bars; safer than other parts of the city; You’ll find some great places to stay in Makati; On day 2 of this Manila itinerary, I have a fabulous evening walking tour of Makati that you don’t want to miss

 - Bonifacio Global City (BGC) – it’s actually not a city, but part of Taguig City; it’s newer and safer than other parts; lots of shopping malls